Online Scuba Lessons

 Unconscious Competence is the level at which students perceive their instructor's abilities.
 At this stage, an observer would consider someone to be a "natural."
 Everything is effortless.
 Mastery of skills is at the point where flawless execution is second nature and not consciously analyzed or synthesized.
 Reactions become virtually instinctive.
 Seldom do students realize, however, that even instructors experience situations of water up the nose or bouncing up and down in search of neutral buoyancy.
 This level is sometimes difficult to attain and even more difficult to maintain.
 It is the result of moving through the three previous phases and "over-learning skills" (attainment) as well as the continual execution of those skills through practice (maintenance).
 Without maintenance, it would not be difficult to go full circle and return to the level of Unconscious Incompetence.

-of the learning process and is transferable to a variety of learning situations.
+process and is transferable to a variety of learning

-to recognize that, while students will go though all these stages, the
+while students will go though all these stages, the rate at

 Aquastrophics Dive & Travel